iamacarpet/nttraffd/README.md

 update-rc.d nttraffd defaults

 And you should be sorted.

-## Usage

-I'll add some details about usage here shortly.

-## Documentation
+## Documentation & Usage

-Documentation is in the making.
+Please see the docs folder for more details.

 ## Open Source Projects Used